sbt/website/src/reference/02-DetailTopics/01-Using-sbt/04-Inspecting-Settings.md

 required by the parser; the remaining optional pieces select the scope.
 These optional pieces are individually referred to as scope axes.
-In the above description, `{<build-uri>}` and `<project-id>/` specify the project axis, `config:` is the configuration axis, and `inkey` is the task-specific axis.
+In the above description, `{<build-uri>}` and `<project-id>/` specify the project axis, `config:` is the configuration axis, and `intask` is the task-specific axis.
 Unspecified components are taken to be the current project (project axis) or auto-detected (configuration and task axes).
 An asterisk (`*`) is used to explicitly refer to the `Global` context,